isitsamgallon/Ashen-Campaign/content/PCs/Wurinn 'Drache' Fuuldrusch.md

 # Trivia
 - Chenris and Drache have a card game they always play when the the rest of [[The Party]] are busy.
 The card game is loosely based of Blackjack, but was engineered by Chenris so that he could win nearly all of the time.
 Some times Chenris lets him win so they keep playing.
 - [[James Absolom]] has died many times having to roleplay characters Drache is flirting with.
-- According to [[Kal Korrigan]] Drache's scales are salty and freezing
+- According to [[Korrigan]] Drache's scales are salty and freezing
 - Drache may not be able to spell his name. (he may be mildly dyslexic but in denial)
-- He is currently indoctrinated by the [[Ivory Crest]] mislead by their ideals of supposedly "freeing slaves" and "helping the poor" however [[Kal Korrigan]] informed [[The Party]] they are a thieves guild and he is now magically bound to them.
+- He is currently indoctrinated by the [[Ivory Crest]] mislead by their ideals of supposedly "freeing slaves" and "helping the poor" however [[Korrigan]] informed [[The Party]] they are a thieves guild and he is now magically bound to them.
 - He currently wields an obsidian great-sword, gained from [[Caden SteelBreaker †]] himself after fighting his animated corpse at the council building.
 - He frequently has to carry Mordecai as he injures or incapacitates himself on many occasions, including being an incredible lightweight regarding alcohol.
 - Drache gained a dope ass bowler hat from a random encounter with goblins dancing around a fire after chenris repaired the worn out hat they provided him.